 Before you can stream your favorite tunes at a backyard gathering, you'll need to connect your outdoor Bluetooth speakers to a musical source.
 Bluetooth is a short-range radio technology that can connect electronic devices and share information.
 You can use the technology to connect to your speakers wirelessly to your smartphone, computer, tablet, smart assistant, and other devices.
 To connect your Bluetooth speakers with a device, go to Settings and turn on Bluetooth connectivity.
 Then make sure the speakers and the device can "discover" each other by enabling that mode.
 Once you're connected, you can play DJ.
 Keep in mind, though, that Bluetooth has a limited range of about 33 feet, but works well for small gatherings.

-The Best Outdoor Bluetooth Speakers: Reviews & Recommendations
+Best Outdoor Bluetooth Speakers: Reviews and Recommendations

 Why It Made The Cut: With great sound and presence, strong battery life, and a rugged build, this model is a clear winner for the best outdoor Bluetooth speaker.